-Studies show that working professionals are watching more daytime TV than ever before.
-Now is the time to capitalize on this new media consumption habit – but how can you get your company or brand in front of these millions of national viewers?
+Studies show that working professionals are watching – and engaging with – more daytime TV than ever before.
+Now is the time to capitalize on this media consumption habit – but how can you get your company or brand in front of these millions of national viewers?

 In the world of PR, there’s no better feeling than landing a national TV segment that communicates and advances a key brand message, touts a product, or positions a company spokesperson as an expert.
 These pieces are highly sought-after and difficult to secure without payment.
 Plus, watching a client’s story unfold and come to life on TV is incredibly fulfilling – and fun!
 You get a behind the scenes peek of what it takes to film a show.